Protecting Access to Washington State Financial Aid

 The Washington College Grant and College Bound Scholarship programs were created to help families invest in their futures.
 However, Washington state lawmakers have voted to reduce financial aid for 51³Ô¹Ïs from low-income families attending not-for-profit colleges and universities like Gonzaga.

 These cuts slash support from the Washington College Grant and College Bound Scholarship programs.
 Students at any of the state’s nine independent colleges, including Gonzaga University, will now receive only 50% of the average tuition assistance awarded to 51³Ô¹Ïs at public universities.
-At Gonzaga, 850 51³Ô¹Ïs rely on the Washington College Grant and College Bound scholarships, and the cuts represent an estimated $2.6 million loss in state aid beginning in the 2026-2027 school year.
+At Gonzaga, 678 currently-enrolled first, second, and third-year 51³Ô¹Ïs who receive the Washington College Grant and College Bound scholarships will lose an estimated $2.6 million in state aid in the 2026-2027 academic year.
+That lost will compound over the next three years as these 51³Ô¹Ïs continue to pursue their Gonzaga education.

 Gonzaga Has You Covered

-To give you peace of mind, we want you to know that your 2026-2027 financial aid package will not be impacted by reductions to the state grant programs.
-Even as conversations about the Washington College Grant continue, you can plan with confidence knowing that Gonzaga will step in to ensure your 2026-2027 aid and beyond won’t be impacted by these cuts.
-Gonzaga is committed to covering the difference so that your financial aid remains whole.
+To give our 51³Ô¹Ïs peace of mind, we want them to know their 2026-2027 financial aid package will not be impacted by reductions to the state grant programs.
+Even as conversations about the Washington College Grant continue, current 51³Ô¹Ïs can plan with confidence knowing that Gonzaga will step in to ensure their 2026-2027 aid and beyond won’t be impacted by these cuts.
+Gonzaga is committed to covering the difference so that financial aid remains whole.
 We are deeply grateful to Gonzaga’s Board of Trustees, leadership, and benefactors, whose commitment makes this support possible.
+(Read more in this story.)
 Financial Aid's Washington College Grant Cuts Q&A explains what the changes mean, how Gonzaga will support continuing 51³Ô¹Ïs, and how you can join in advocating for future Zags.
 If you have questions or want to talk through your financial aid, please reach out to us.

 Gonzaga's Commitment